Scally-H/RedReactor/README.md

 For additional help feel free to ask questions, and check out the Youtube channel at https://www.youtube.com/channel/UC3rKXVp0QUgYTzju2NIGytA or contact us on hello@theredreactor.com - we'd love to hear from you.

-The Red Reactor will be launching very soon on Kickstarter, to sign up for launch news please register at https://www.theredreactor.com
+The Red Reactor is now LIVE on Kickstarter at https://www.kickstarter.com/projects/pascal-h/the-red-reactor-when-power-really-matters

 We look forward to seeing you there!